KasinSparks/DND-Inventory/README.md

 	c.)
 IMAGE_UPLOAD...
 Change path to where image uploads folder is located

-2. Modify the ServerName field in the enabled sites (/etc/apache2/sites-enabled/apache2_site.conf) to your server's name
+3. Modify the ServerName field in the enabled sites (/etc/apache2/sites-enabled/apache2_site.conf) to your server's name
-3. Run the following command (move data folder and change ownership and permissions)

-	a.) `/tmp/install`

 ## Start Apache2 (in Docker container):
 0. Run the following command(s):